 Soft states recording

-Reading Time: 4 minutes
+Reading Time: 6 minutes

 Summary

-What’s your emotion now?
+What’s Your emotion now?

 However, the emotion is so soft that it is changeable every time.

-In fact, people’s emotions are very soft, and people will experience many emotional changes in one day, either sadness, happiness, anger or calm.
+And people will experience many emotional changes in one day, either sadness, happiness, anger or calm.

-Now we don’t talk about “how are you feeling these days” or “how are you feeling today” .
+Now we don’t talk about “how are YOU feeling these days” or “how are YOU feeling today” .

-But “whether you felt your emotions in these 20 minutes”.
+But “whether YOU felt your emotions in these 20 minutes”.

-Observing emotions as a material, you will begin to find things that you can’t see at ordinary times, such as:
+Observing emotions as a material, YOU will begin to find things that you can’t see at ordinary times, such as:

-How do emotions flow?
+How do YOUR emotions flow?

-What soft moments surprised you?
+What soft moments surprised YOU?

 Let these problems appear in the process of folding, flowing, recording.